IzsKon/Doujin-Downloader/README.md

-# Doujin-Downloader
+# Doujin Downloader fav edition

-This version is for donwloading all the doujins from nhentai.net.
+This version of Doujin Downloader is for donwloading all the doujins from a page of your favorite list in nhentai.net.

-More specifically, all the doujins that includes the tag "lolicon".

 ## How to use

-It will go through every page in https://nhentai.net/tag/lolicon/, and download every doujin in the page.

-Select path, doujins will be saved there.
+1. Select path, doujins will be saved there.

-Enter which page you want to start download in the "start page", and the page you want to stop in the "end page".
+2. Go to the page of your favorite list you want to donwload.

-(ex: start page = 1, end page = 100, then it will start download from https://nhentai.net/tag/lolicon/?page=1 to page=100)

-The doujin information will be stored in "info" in the same folder with the doujin.
+3. Get the web page source code.
+(Ctrl + U)

+4. Copy the source code.
+(Ctrl + A, Ctrl + C)

+5. Paste it in the "sorce code textbox".

+6. Press "Download" to start download.
+Press "skip" to skip the donwloading doujin and start donwloading the next one.

 ## Notices

+- Can only download one page at a time

 - If there occurs any problem when downloading any doujin, this downloader will pass it, and save the doujin 6 digit and page in "error" in the path you selected in the begining.